DavidMertz/RegEx_Puzzles/book.md

 for internal addresses with an organization (usually one particular router), and hence exists in many local networks.
 The others fail for various reasons.
-The first invalid addess contains numbers outside the the permitted integer range in one quad.
+The first invalid addess contains numbers outside the permitted integer range in one quad.
 The second invalid address has 5 dotted elements rather than 4.
 The third invalid address contains characters other than decimal digits in one of the quads.

 Before you turn the page...